axivo/k3s-cluster/.github/pull_request_template.md

 ## WHAT

 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] Enhancement fix (non-breaking change which enhances an existing feature)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality not working as expected)
 - [ ] This change requires a documentation update